JeffHeck/SchoolDataProject/pagesManual/ElectionMonthReport/report_election_month.md

 ## School districts that have only or generally run their tax measures in November (typically the highest voter turnout month)
 - Inchelium SD (~200 students) ran all 4 of their measures in November for the time span under study.
 - Eastmont SD (6,000+ students) ran 6 of their 7 measures in November.
+- Benge SD (~10 students) ran 4 of their 7 measures in November.
 - Highline SD (18,000+ students) ran 5 of their 9 measures in November.

 ___